bbartling/easy-aso/README.md

 ## In Progress
 - [x] Overhaul app code with bacpypes3
 - [X] Test basic functionality with a fake BACnet app
-- [ ] Create units for algorithms
+- [X] Create unit tests for BACnet server and client with docker containers
 - [ ] Publish the project as a Python library on PyPI

-- [ ] Add support for BACnet Read Multiple
+## Future
-- [ ] Make tutorials for:
+- Make tutorials for ASO based on an [LBNL reference](https://transformingbuildingcontrols.lbl.gov/) for:
   - Electrical load shed example
-  - BAS global variable sharing
+  - Classic BAS Supervisory control to share data globally via BACnet priority
   - AHU duct static pressure and temperature setpoint trim and respond (T&R)
   - AHU demand control ventilation based on G36 and ventilation calcs
   - VAV box system occupied-standy with occupancy integration to HVAC